crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/react/03-dev-content-script.md

 ```

 CRXJS will quickly rebuild the content script, and our CSS changes will take
 effect.
-Now our `div` position is fixed, and the button looks more like a
-button!

 <!-- TODO: add screenshot of fixed content script -->

+Now our `div` position is fixed, and the button looks more like a button!

 ## React Refresh in action

+CRXJS does some magic behind the scenes to get React Refresh working in content
+scripts.

 <!-- TODO: add more detailed instructions -->